funkrusher/acme-framework-quarkus-jooq-gradle-liquibase/README.md

 quarkus.oidc.auth-server-url=http://localhost:9229/<cognitolocal.userpoolid>
 quarkus.oidc.discovery-enabled=false
 quarkus.oidc.jwks-path=http://localhost:9229/<cognitolocal.userpoolid>/.well-known/jwks.json
+quarkus.oidc.roles.role-claim-path=custom:acme_roles
 ```

 You should now start your quarkus application, and navigate to the swagger-ui endpoint:
 - http://localhost:8080/q/swagger-ui/

 Call the following REST-Endpoint and give it an email+password to create a new user in the pool.
-Also make sure to give "ADMIN" as the roleId.
+Also make sure to give "ADMIN" as the roleId, and the clientId=1 (which we assume as a master-tenant-id that has privileged access)
 - `/api/v1/cognitoLocal/signup`

 Call the following REST-Endpoint and give it the same email+password, to obtain an access_token as response (and in the cookies)